 The combination of low thickness, high density and high-thickness, lower density creates a thick and comfortable chamois that is extremely plush, yet resilient enough to keep on supporting you throughout your long-ride without compressing.

 For The BIB (Women), we retained the same architecture, foam densities and layup.
 However, we changed the order of the foam layers by placing the thinnest layer on top with the mid and top layers coming below that.
 This was done to reduce the raised features on the contact surface and keeping it as smooth as possible.

 By doing this, we limit the possibility of chafing and “pinching”, common problems with raised features on many women’s chamois.

-The layers of super-elastic lycra, foam and antibacterial fabrics are fused into a 1-piece chamois using a proprietary process called “Thermic Moulding”.
-In this process, the layers of shaped material and placed into a custom mould which compresses and heats the layers to 190 deg C gently.
-The compression and the heat causes the foams and fabric to fuse together, creating a chamois that does not have distinctive layers.
+Our chamois are moulded into a 1 piece construction using a proprietary process called “Thermic Moulding”.
+In this process, the layers of foam are placed into a custom mould which compresses and heats the layers to 190 deg C gently.
+The compression and the heat causes the foams and fabric to fuse together into 1 layer.
 The chamois feels like a 1-piece construction rather than multi-layered and also lasts much longer without flattening out and feeling “fatigued”.